-Studying at GIJ offers numerous advantages.
-The school attracts lecturers and speakers who are experts in the field as well as students who already work in media and communication.
-Thus students gain invaluable opportunities to learn from peers and practitioners.
+Studying at UniMAC-GIJ offers numerous advantages.
+The school attracts lecturers and speakers who are experts in their fields as well as students who already professionals.
+As a result, our students gain invaluable opportunities to learn from peers and practitioners.

-The Ghana Institute of Journalism, formerly The Ghana School of Journalism, was officially opened on Monday, 16th October, 1959, by the then Minister of Information and Broadcasting, Mr. Kofi Baako.
+UniMAC-GIJ, formerly the Ghana Institute of Journalism, was officially opened on Monday, 16th October, 1959, by the then Minister of Information and Broadcasting, Mr. Kofi Baako.

 The school was established by the Kwame Nkrumah government to provide training in journalism toward the development of a patriotic cadre of journalists to play an active role in the emancipation of the African continent.